dwcramer/xmlcalabash-catalog-bug/README.md

 # Resolving entities via rewriteURI/rewriteSystem

+My ultimate goal is to user xinclude 1.1, which is supported by Calabash.

 This project demonstrates a possible bug (or user-error on my part) with xmlcalabash when using a catalog file to resolve the path to an entities file via rewriteURI/rewriteSystem rules in the catalog.

-The `build.sh` file assumes you have xmlcalabash-1.1.16-97 installed in the default location on a mac `/Applications/xmlcalabash-1.1.16-97/xmlcalabash-1.1.16-97.jar` and that you are sourcing `build.sh` from the directory in which it resides.
+Note: The `build.sh` file assumes you have xmlcalabash-1.1.16-97 installed in the default location on a mac `/Applications/xmlcalabash-1.1.16-97/xmlcalabash-1.1.16-97.jar` and that you are sourcing `build.sh` from the directory in which it resides.